 Mesh and Vented Motorcycle Jackets

-Purpose-built hot weather jackets are often made of textile or mesh, but you don't have to give up leather completely in a hot weather jacket.
-Some, like this Joe Rocket Reactor 3.0 Hybrid Jacket, have both leather and mesh!
+Purpose-built hot weather jackets are often made of textile or mesh, but you don’t have to give up leather completely in a hot weather jacket.
+Some, like this Joe Rocket Phoenix 5.0 Motorcycle Jacket, have both!